containers/image/README.md

 and `--password`.
 Building
 -
 To build `skopeo` you need at least Go 1.5 because it uses the latest `GO15VENDOREXPERIMENT` flag.
-Also, make sure you clone the repository in your `GOPATH` - otherwise compilation fails.
+Also, make sure to clone the repository in your `GOPATH` - otherwise compilation fails.
 ```sh
 $ cd $GOPATH/src/github.com # make sure you have github.com folder otherwise just create it
 $ git clone https://github.com/runcom/skopeo